robak86/hardwired/README.md

 ## Available definitions builders

-Library provides four definitions categories: `singleton` |
+Library provides definitions builders grouped by lifespan:
-`transient` | `request` | `scoped` that describe lifespan of an instance.

 - `transient` always creates a new instance
 - `singleton` always uses single instance
 - `request` acts like singleton across a request (`container.get(...)` or `container.getAll(...) ` call )
 - `scoped` acts like singleton in [Isolated scope](#isolated-scope)

-Each category object provides definitions builders for specific type of instance
+Each group object provides definitions builders for specific type of instance

 - `fn` - takes as an argument a factory function, e.g.